jennylsl/fast.adonis_rcode/README.md

 # fast.adonis
-A computationally efficient nonparametric multivariate analysis of microbiome data for large-scale studies!
+A computationally efficient nonparametric multivariate analysis of microbiome data for large-scale studies.